drtyhbo/drty/docs/example.md

 ### startproject

-The first step to building a drty site is to create a new project.
-Luckily, drty comes prepackaged with a nifty binary, `drty-admin` to help you get started.
-To create your project, type:
+The first step to building a site with drty is to create a new project.
+Luckily, drty comes prepackaged with a nifty binary, `drty-admin`, to help you get started.
+Type:

 `drty-admin startproject blog`

 This will create a "blog" directory containing some starter js files.

 * settings.js - This file contains configuration parameters for your site.
 At the moment, your settings file isn't doing much, but we'll be changing that soon enough!
-* urls.js - This file will eventually contain url pattern matching logic.
+* urls.js - This file will eventually contain url pattern matching logic for the drty request router.
 * manage.js - This file is the starting point for managing your project.
 Running `node manage.js` will give you a list of available commands.

 ### runserver